goofyseeker311/javaocllogiccircuitsimulator/README.md

 Includes visual designer that also converts OpenCL C code to binary micro-fpga gate logic.

 * Not designed to be sequential operation execution similar to assembly code, but rather be a continuous execution circuit definition language with core-width x pipeline-depth input work item dimensions.
-* System architecture is based on 1-cycle latency FPGA gates and large SRAM block with three full-length sram block mimo OR-multiplexers to read/write int32 argument and store pointer/indirect($) values directly for each gate.
+* System architecture is based on 1-cycle latency FPGA gates and large SRAM block with three full-length sram block mimo OR-multiplexers to read/write int32 argument/indirect($) and store pointer values directly for each gate.
 * Any external communication to the logic gate system is through SRAM direct read/write, from such as PCIe, USB, SD-card, HBM or DDR5 memory bridge controllers.
 * Each separately programmable/assignable micro-FPGA gate runs internally at a multiplier speed of the main circuit clock speed to enable one clock cycle per gate operation.
 * Programmer/IDE is responsible of assigning correct output pointer values for each gate considering multiple OR-multiplexed value store collision.